abrambueno1992/movie_client/movie_api_client/README_MOVIE_CLIENT.md

 ## Components logic

+Redirects between components happen with the use of React Router, and it's through a Navigation component inside of all the different routes.
+At the root "/", you can redirect to any other route with the links in the Navigation component, which will cause a different component to mount.
+The Navigation component is a component that's constant, is the same in all different links, `popular`, `top rated`, and now `playing`.

 There are three main files that deal with the setup of the application such as the redux store, react router, and regular React setup.
 Root.js (at the root of src/) does the setup for the redux store, index.js (at the root of src/) does the React setup for the ReactDOM, and App.js (at the root of components/) does the React Router setup for the components.
 <br>
 <br>